ge96lip/ProtoPNet/README.md

 **Visualization of Images**

-- "explain_images.py" visualizes the prototypes and their influences on the model's predictions and saves the visualization results.
+- "explain_images.py" visualizes the prototypes and their influences on the model's predictions and saves the visualization results in the output_images folder.

 - "src/data/explain_images_without_names.py" visualizing the prototypes and their influences on the model's predictions and saving the visualization results without real names just (category 0,1,2..).